A complete overview of predictive analytics in healthcare

 Care managers use predictive analytics to allocate time and resources where needed most in two critical ways:

 Using predictive analytics to allocate resources enhances patient engagement and satisfaction by ensuring care is timely and efficient.
-Using predictive analytics to stratify risk, care managers can better target interventions, significantly improving outcomes.
+By using predictive analytics to stratify risk, care managers can better target interventions, significantly improving outcomes.

 3. Point-of-care clinical teams